best-brands/local_pdf/README.md

 Just download the zip and extract it in the root of your directory.
 Do note that this changes core files so after updates you might have to re-upload the addon.

-## Contacting me

-If any questions arise, please create an issue, or send me an email at harmsmitsdev@gmail.com